Tracing the history of the Romans in the south of France is a fascination I am anxious to share with visitors.

-The Roman connection in Avignon is difficult to follow because most of the Roman ruins have disappeared.
-However, the Pope’s Palace, the UNESCO World Heritage–listed “Palais des Papes” reminds us that Avignon was once the center of the Roman Catholic world.
+The Roman connection in Avignon is challenging because most Roman ruins have disappeared.
+However, the Pope’s Palace, the UNESCO World Heritage–listed “Palais des Papes,” reminds us that Avignon was once the center of the Roman Catholic world.
 It is a place that is definitely worth spending time to explore.
 The Palais des Papes was the residence of seven successive popes in the 14th century.
 Avignon’s control by the Papacy ended in 1791 when the city was claimed by France during the French Revolution.

 I shall definitely research Avignon and write more later.
 Until then, enjoy the photos of our quick visit.